 Obviously, you have a navbar, so let’s get straight to recommendations:

 Here are strategies to use the navbar to drive more blog readers to become customers or subscribers.

-- The percentage of users clicking on links in navbars vary wildly in my experience.
+In my experience, the percentage of users clicking on links in navbars varies wildly.
 I’ve worked on a blog where 7% of readers click on its logo (around 20k uniques/month, great content, very few distractions on page), and another that had 0.9% click on the logo (around 200k readers, decent content, some distractions).
 So you’ll need to measure it yourself.
 But with navbar optimization, remember you aren’t trying to get people to switch their action, you’re getting readers that are already interested in exploring more (good sign!) to go to the correct places to start down your funnel.

 Content-Specific Conversion: Coming Next

 Next up, I’ll talk about a method to dramatically increase conversion rates regardless of which tactic above you’re using: tailoring calls to action to the content on the page.

 If you want to get notified when that post comes out, simply click here to sign up for our email list.